longieirl/BUILD-with-docker/README.md

 - Currently only tested on OS X
 - boot2docker 1.7 is installed and available from the cli
 - git is installed and available from the cli
+- MongoDB 2.6.* / 3.0.*
+- NPM 1.4.* / 2.11.*
-- The following ports are not bound on your host
+- The following ports are available on your host
 ```
 9000 - BUILD App
 27017 - MongoDB
 ```
+Note: the scripts can be configured to use different ports if required
-- setup.sh script will automatically add the ports to your boot2docker vm ```boot2docker-vm``` assuming you havent changed the default boot2docker vm name
+- setup.sh script will automatically add the ports to your boot2docker vm ```boot2docker-vm``` assuming you haven't changed the default boot2docker vm name

 ### Remote Install
 Download and install in one go!